 Inmates should also not call people to discuss their charges or tell their visitors about their cases.
 Inmates should say they do not want to discuss the offense to protect their rights.

-Posting Bail or Bond for a Person Arrested and sent to a Maricopa County Jail
+Posting Bail or Bond for a Person Arrested

 You can post a bond for an inmate at the Fourth Avenue Jail.
 Once a bond has been posted, the jail can take up to 24 hours before your loved one will be released.
 If you cannot post the entire amount, you can work with a bail bonds agent.